 Driver Permit Requirements

 - A referral form (form approved by the Taxicab Authority) from a taxicab company in Clark County prior to applying for a permit, form must also show the Driver's Awareness Program (DAP) training has been completed.

 Applicant must have a valid Nevada Drivers License issued under NRS 483.325 which authorizes him to operate a motor vehicle in the State of Nevada.

 - Must be a resident of Nevada or a state (Arizona or California) that adjoins Clark County before applying for a permit.

 List history of ALL convictions and pending court cases.

 The Nevada Taxicab Authority requires proof the applicant can read and orally communicate in the English language by way of passing an electronic test.
 (NRS 706.8841 1(b)(2))

-- Applicant will be fingerprinted by Nevada Taxicab Authority staff and will be required to sign a fingerprint authorization form, authorizing the Administrator to forward the fingerprints to the State of Nevada Criminal History Repository for submission to the Federal Bureau of Investigation to ascertain whether the applicant has a criminal record, and the nature of any such record.
+- Applicant will be fingerprinted by Nevada Taxicab Authority staff and will be required to sign a fingerprint authorization form, authorizing the Administrator to forward the fingerprints to the State of Nevada Criminal History Repository for submission to the Federal Bureau if Investigation to ascertain whether the applicant has a criminal record, and the nature of any such record.

 - Applicant must complete and sign a form regarding child support status.
 NRS425.520.